 Years later in retrospect, I believe I could have easily gotten my truck back by just renewing my restricted license, which no one told me.
 Instead, Ford took my truck after one missed payment in 2008 – the height of the recession – and proceeded to liquidate the equity I had built into it, leaving me without means to sustain myself 3500 miles away from anyone I had know.

 My point is that I was young and looked towards the people in charge to help steer me in the right direction, not take my truck, or destroy my until then successful business, pushing me close to homelessness.
 See, people make mistakes, and the young have to experiment to find their way.
 I didn’t grow up with a father – I met him when I was 14, and then he died when I was 18.
-The closest father figure to me was Bob Perillo, who died in a tractor trailer accident the summer I was going to high school.
+The closest father figure to me was a man who died in a tractor trailer accident the summer prior to starting high school.
 I moved to California just after my biological father passed, worked 2-3 jobs at a time, then started a satellite tv installation business with the money I had saved and good credit I built.
 The judges, police, lawyers and other officials knew what they were doing.

 If you are in a position of power, you need to “Overstand” the situation.
 Repression and doing the wrong thing will only get you so far, especially in a connected world like we have today.
 Money is only real if you are starving.
 I want to be known as a good man and a hero, don’t you?

 There are more examples, but I will save them for my book, there are already over 1,000 words here.
 Until then, please share this article, reach out to me and others, and comment bellow.